Services

 Weald Chase planning advice

-We have been busy looking at existing clients’ portfolios to see whether the changes can be used to advantage, as well as advising new clients in the same way.
+We constantly looking at existing clients’ portfolios to see whether PD rights can be used to advantage, as well as advising new clients in the same way.
 There is relevance in the use of permitted development rights in establishing ‘fall back’ positions, where it is sometimes possible, through a mix of PD and application proposals, to achieve development that it might otherwise not be possible to gain permission for.

 Planning Appeals